 In-patient mental health services are delivered at a range of hospital sites across NHSGGC.

-Inverclyde Royal Hospital (IRH) Langhill Clinic Acute Assessment Unit (AAU) provides Acute Inpatient services in a 20 bedded unit and adult mental health day services.
+Inverclyde Royal Hospital (IRH) - Langhill Clinic Acute Assessment Unit (AAU) provides Acute Inpatient services in a 20 bedded unit.
 Langhill Clinic IPCU provides Intensive Psychiatric Care in an 8 bedded unit.
 Ward 4 Larkfield Unit provides elderly acute in patient services (Functional & Organic) in 2 x 10 bedded wards.
 The Argyll Unit provides the base for the memory service and clinic and outpatients for older people.

-Vale of Leven Hospital houses Fruin Ward for individuals with any type of Dementia who have challenging behaviour and/or complex nursing needs.
+Vale of Leven Hospital - houses Fruin / Katrine Wards for individuals with any type of Dementia who have challenging behaviour and / or complex nursing needs.

 Children and Young People's In-Patient Unit (Ward 4) - is located within the Royal Hospital For Children, and offers treatment of severe and complex mental health problems in children aged 5-12 from across Greater Glasgow and Clyde.